 Featured on Food Network's Diners, Drive-Ins & Dives, Casa Chimayó is founded on love and honoring a fascinating family history with authentic food of New Spain; cuisine of northern New Mexico made the "Abuelita Way" (Grandma's way).
 Located in the heart of historic Santa Fe.
 Before ordering, mention Santa Fe Selection and get 10% off.
 (Not to be combined with any other offer.)
 Dog friendly patio.

-OPEN ALL HOLIDAYS, call to book your table.
+OPEN ALL HOLIDAYS with special menus, call to book your table.

 Address: 409 West Water Street, Santa Fe, NM 87501 MAP